Using the Text Editor

 Adding Comments

-You can add comments to any element in the text editor by highlighting them and clicking the Insert comment icon.
+You can add comments to any element in the text editor by highlighting it and clicking the Insert comment icon.

 Element Status Bar

-This shows the HTML of the element where the blinking cursor is located.
-You can click on it to select the element in the editor.
+This shows what HTML element is being used for the section where your cursor is currently pointing.
+You can click on it to select the entire element in the editor.

 Word Count